marekro/Perl-term-completion/README.md

                         $this->{eol});
     ```

-    Validation is turned on by the `validation` parameter.
+    Validation is turned on by the `validate` parameter.
     See ["Predefined Validations"](#predefined-validations) for a list of available
     validation options.

     You can override this method in derived classes to implement
     your own validation strategy - but in some situations this
     could be too much overhead.
-So the base class understands
+So the base class accepts an array
-    this callback:
+    reference for a custom validation callback:

     ```perl
     my $tc = Term::Completion->new(